grpc/grpc-dart/example/grpc-web/README.md

 $ webdev serve web:9000
 ```

-Note that the alternate port (9000) is necessary because the grpc-web server runs the grpc server on port 8080 by default (the save as webdev).
+Note that the alternate port (9000) is necessary because the grpc-web server runs the grpc server on port 8080 by default (the same as webdev).

 You can then navigate to http://localhost:9000/ to try out the example.